shaunmulligan/hypecycle2/readme.md

 - Haptic buzzer you can feel in the handlebars
 - Ability to bluetooth tether to phone for internet access.

-Current Design:
-- Uses pimoroni io-expander to read battery level and button presses, potentially will drive PWM and LEDs?
-Connected via i2c
-- BMP388 to messure altitude using pressure.
-Also gives us temp.
-Connected to the i2c on the screen.
-- Using Adafruit miniGPS connected via i2c

 # Install:

 To setup a Raspberry Pi OS device follow the install instructions in [docs/installing.md]

 # Usage:

 For development run the following:
 1. Start the frontend server with hot reload: `cd hypecycle-frontend && npm run dev`
 2. Start the backend service `cd hypecycle2 && ./launch.sh`